-This year, as last, all donations to the musicians will be going to ROKPA UK.
+This year, as last, all donations to the musicians were donated to ROKPA UK totalling £258.57.

 The musicians in The Square are led by Peter Crofts of Reunion Ceilidh Band.
 Peter can be contacted about bookings for the band via 017984 82205 or email email@example.com